The Irrigation Scheduling Program is offered in five counties: Otter Tail, Becker, Wadena, Hubbard, and Todd.

 The information we provide to you will be in a chart (right).

-The left axis shows the soil moisture depletion and the right axis shows precipitation/irrigation amounts.
+The left axis shows the soil moisture depletion, which corresponds to the black line.
+The right axis shows precipitation/irrigation amounts, which correspond to the bars on the bottom.
 Dates are listed on the bottom.
 The solid bars indicate rain and the striped bars denote irrigation.
 The red line indicates the maximum allowable depletion (MAD), or the point below which plants start to experience stress.

 Our goal is to prevent the soil depletion level (black line) from dropping below the MAD (red line).
 In the chart above we can see that our producer applied 1.0 inch of irrigation on August 10th.
 This brought the soil depletion level back to 15% (85% available).
 Crop water use shows the soil moisture levels dropping until a 0.45 inch rainfall on August 14th, which brought the depletion level back up to 20% (80% available).
 The final bar shows a 0.6 inch irrigation application that lowers the depletion level back to 15% (85% available).
 The soil moisture use for the dates after August 16th are predictive, based on the crop growth stage and the weather.